felixwang9817/figgie/README.md

 - `serve -s build -l 3000` to run client-facing server
   - TODO: figure out a way to restart this on error

+To update:
+- `git stash` to stash the IP address change
+- `git pull` and `git stash apply`
+- `npm run build` to rebuild
-To update, just run `git clone` and `npm run build`.
-You *may* have to restart the client-facing server.
+- You *may* have to restart the client-facing server.